 Students receive a meal ticket for each on-call shift, and an Ohio State parking pass for the medical center campus is also provided by the department at no charge.
 Students may be assigned to Ohio State Wexner Medical Center clinical duties outside the main hospital campus area and must be able to provide their own transportation to their assignment.

 All CPE programs require the use of the ACPE application form found at the ACPE website.
 All applications for all CPE programs require a nonrefundable $25.00 application fee (checks payable to: Ohio State Wexner Medical Center Department of Chaplaincy and CPE).
 Registration is open now for the Extended CPE Unit.
-Completed applications can be mailed or emailed; if emailed, the application fee must be mailed to the program supervisor and received before the application will be considered complete.
+Completed applications can be mailed or emailed; if emailed, the application fee must be mailed to the Dept. of Chaplaincy and CPE and received before the application will be considered complete.
 Receipt of applications is acknowledged within four business days.
 Due to volume of applicants, not all applicants are interviewed.

-Tuition total for Extended Unit: $700.00.
+Tuition total for Extended Unit: $700.00

 For inquiries and to submit completed applications: